shahrukhnxb/OAuth1/README.md

 # OAuth 1.0a Server for WordPress
 This project is an OAuth 1.0a-compatible authentication method for WordPress.
-This is a separate-but-related project to [WP API][], designed to provide authentication suitable for the API.
+This is a separate-but-related project to [WP API](https://github.com/WP-API/WP-API), designed to provide authentication suitable for the API.

 ## Fork Notes (@kosso)